Blendify/blender-manual/blender_docs/manual/render/workflows/bake.rst

 Normalized
    Normalize to the distance.

-When using this in conjunction with a subsurf and displacement modifier within Blender, it's necessary to temporarily add a heavy subsurf modifier to the 'low res' model before baking.
+When using this in conjunction with a subsurf and displacement modifier within Blender, it is necessary to temporarily add a heavy subsurf modifier to the 'low res' model before baking.
-This means that if you then use a displacement modifier on top of the subsurf, the displacement will be correct, since it's stored as a relative difference to the subsurfed geometry, rather than the original base mesh (which can get distorted significantly by a subsurf).
+This means that if you then use a displacement modifier on top of the subsurf, the displacement will be correct, since it is stored as a relative difference to the subsurfed geometry, rather than the original base mesh (which can get distorted significantly by a subsurf).
 The higher the render level subsurf while baking, the more accurate the displacements will be.
 This technique may also be useful when saving the displacement map out for use in external